rishabhchopra1096/Ninety/docs/Issues+Improvements.md

+### Improvement: After each activity/food log -- the current daily deficit or surplus should be estimated.
+It's important to do that to keep that on track.
+This is what I liked about claude.

+### Improvement: Claude chat by default is very motivational and course correctional in nature.
+I like that.
+I need the claude chat to be itself.

+### Issue 0: Need to share the PRD of the app with health to figure out test cases.

-### Adding a meal is troublesome.
+### Issue 1: Adding a meal is troublesome.
 It says it added it, but doesn't, and you need to keep confirming till it does.
 Adding the organge juice took 3 tries.
+This problem doesn't occur when we are changing the meal type.
+The meal type is almost always updated all at once.
+It also works to change the quantities to half or something like that.
+Just adding something isn't working properly.
+It states that, "Okay, I'll add it," or "Okay, processing this update immediately," or something along those lines.
+But it doesn't do it.

-Issue 1: Adding items takes multiple tries
+Adding items takes multiple tries
 (orange juice saga)

 Root Cause: Hardcoded shortcut in